 A good flora to identify the plants below will be necessary such as the Wild Flower Key by F. Rose although ‘The Vegetative Key to the British Flora by J. Poland & E. Clement is more useful for the edible leaves below.

 Wikipedia and other links on the common plant names are also for quick reference and pictures with descriptions.
 All plants are found in the British Isles as well as in many other temperate climates.

-Goosegrass /cleavers – young shoots in spring (before they go sticky)– boil like spinach
+Goosegrass /cleavers – young shoots in spring (before they go too sticky)– boil like spinach

 Dandelion – leaves used in salads – use young leaves, trim off stalk and wash roughly chop add olive oil, garlic and lemon juice